Pawsitively Humane

 Her passing away in Miami is bittersweet.
 There is relief that Lolita died at home in Miami but sadly was surrounded by strangers and not her longtime caretakers.

-Regardless, the overall lesson in today's society is that we have learned through this experience, that orca whales should not be captured, taken from their natural habitat and held in captivity.
+Regardless, the overall lesson through this experience, is that orca whales should not be captured, taken from their natural habitat and held in captivity.
 Unlike stray cats in city streets with no clean food options, and dogs dependent on humans, orca whales have plentiful food sources and can survive on their own.
 Rescuing injured or sick animals to treat them and release back into the wild is a separate cause.

 (Photo by Leonardo DaSilva via Flickr)